 www.brockvilletourism.com/court-house-avenue-bloom-2/

-Bathrooms available at Blockhouse Island or the Aquatarium/Brockville Visitor Centre.
+Bathrooms available at Blockhouse Island or City Hall.

 287 King Street East